aayushijha0907/aayushijha0907/README.md

 # 💫 About Me:
 Computer Engineering student passionate about Cyber Security.
-I am an AI assisted developer. <br>Skilled in Java, Typescript,Node.js,Next.js ,Tailwind CSS and Full Stack Web Development. <br>I enjoy building scalable projects, exploring AI integration and Open Source contributions.<br>My hobbies are decoding DSA logics and exploring coding with PCB Boards such as Arduino and Raspberry Pi. <br>Interested in AI an ML topics along with some data science concept as well .
+I am an AI assisted developer. <br>Skilled in Java, Typescript,Node.js,Next.js ,Javascript , Tailwind CSS and Full Stack Web Development. <br>I enjoy building scalable projects, exploring AI integration and Open Source contributions.<br>My hobbies are decoding DSA logics and exploring coding with PCB Boards such as Arduino and Raspberry Pi. <br>Interested in AI an ML topics along with some data science concept as well .

 ## 🌐 Socials: